 The investment opportunities offered by CED Co-op are expected to provide consistent long-term returns.
 The returns meet the levels desired by professional investors.

 Support local development in your community, enabling projects to be built in your municipality.
 Communities with co-cooperatively owned renewable energy projects benefit from economic stimulus and growth opportunities for service providers, construction companies, and additional jobs in a growing industry sector.
-To date we have solar projects underway in Blind River, Guelph, and the Region of Waterloo.

 Your membership in CED Coop supports clean, renewable solar energy.
 You can take an active role in reducing climate change, provide cleaner air for future generations, and help end our reliance on dirty energy sources.
 As the use of renewables increases, the costs to develop the systems and produce power decrease.
 This is counter to the properties of many other energy sources, including fossil fuels.